-If access to a Title requires a monetary transaction or the transmission of user account information to a Remote Server, then the Device must provide for a mechanism to notify the user that this is the case.
-It must also provide a way to cancel the transaction if so desired.
+If access to a Title requires a monetary transaction or the transmission of user account information to a Remote Server, then the Device shall provide for a mechanism to notify the user that this is the case.
+It shall also provide a way to cancel the transaction if so desired.

-The players shall ask for user permission before performing a transaction using the Default Protocol.
+The players shall ask for user permission before performing a transaction.
 However, in the case of a free transaction, the player may, at its option, accept a stated user preference in lieu of an individual confirmation.
 Of course, if a free transaction requires an account/PIN the user would have authorized the player to have cached the account/PIN in order to avoid the confirmation.